-From 2000 to 2003, Mike was a Senior Associate at WestPark Capital, a Los Angeles-based investment banking firm where his responsibilities included identifying and evaluating new investment opportunities and assisting clients with strategic alliances.
-Previously, from 1998 to 2000, Mike was an Associate at The Interlink Group, a Los Angeles-based investment and merchant banking firm, which specialized in infrastructure projects in India, Pakistan, South Korea and Saudi Arabia.
+From 2000 to 2003, Mike was a Senior Associate at WestPark Capital, a Los Angeles-based investment-banking firm where his responsibilities included identifying and evaluating new investment opportunities and assisting clients with strategic alliances.
+Previously, from 1998 to 2000, Mike was an Associate at The Interlink Group, a Los Angeles-based investment and merchant-banking firm, which specialized in infrastructure projects in India, Pakistan, South Korea and Saudi Arabia.
 For six months during 2002, Mike was also an Associate at Millennium Capital Partners, a Beverly Hills-based merchant banking firm and venture capital firm, where his responsibility was to source a strategic equity investment for Geely Auto, China's biggest non-government owned automaker.
-Mike also initiated discussions with the CEOs and the Board of all the major auto brands in the US and Europe and Geely ended up buying Volvo from Ford in 2010.
+Mike also initiated discussions with the CEOs and board members of all the major auto brands in the US and Europe and Geely ended up buying Volvo from Ford in 2010.

 From 2000 to 2005, Mike served as an Ambassador of the Los Angeles Venture Association (LAVA) as well as a member of the Organizing Committee for the annual Investment Capital Conference (ICC), which at the time was the largest annual investment capital conference in the United States.
-In 2002 and 2003, respectively, Mike also served on the Board of Directors of the China World Capital Forum (WCF) and the Romanian-Wall Street Economic Forum (RWSEF).
+In 2002 and 2003, respectively, Mike also served on the Board of Directors of the China World Capital Forum (WCF), which had a $1.4 million budget from the Province of Nanjing’s Tourism and Promotion Board.
 In 2004, together with three friends from Los Angeles, Mike co-founded the Romanian-American Professionals Network (RAPN), a network of like-minded business people of Romanian origin living in the United States.